A safe, painless procedure used to treat problems associated with hemorrhoids, such as bleeding and fecal soiling.

-Hemorrhoid banding is a safe, painless procedure in which the hemorrhoid is tied off at the base with a rubber band, cutting off the blood flow to the hemorrhoid causing it to shrink and fall off in 1-2 weeks.
+Hemorrhoid banding is a safe, painless procedure in which the hemorrhoid is tied off at the base with a rubber band, cutting off the blood flow to the hemorrhoid causing it to shrink and fall off within 1-2 weeks.
+Most patients require 3 treatments generally over a period of 3 months.
 Hemorrhoid banding is used to treat problems associated with hemorrhoids, such as bleeding and fecal soiling.

 What should I expect during the procedure?

-The procedure will be performed at one of the offices of Minnesota Gastroenterology.
+The procedure will be performed at one of the clinics of MNGI digestive health.
 Your doctor will review your history and perform a digital (finger) rectal exam.
 Then a short viewing instrument (anoscope) is placed into the anus.
 The anoscope is removed, and then the smaller banding tube is placed into the rectum.
-A small button of lining tissue is suctioned, and the band placed over it.
+A small button of lining tissue is suctioned and the band placed over it.
 There may be mild, dull discomfort resembling the urge to have a bowel movement after placement of the band, but there may be no discomfort at all.
 Your doctor will ask you if you have a pinching sensation, and if so, the band is adjusted immediately.
 Most patients require 3 treatments.